rungalileo/docs-official/.github/CONTRIBUTING.md

 When creating new pages, do the following:

 1. Where relevant, use the right template
-1. Use front matter to add a title, and a description, along with tags for cookbooks.
+1. Use [front matter](https://mintlify.com/docs/pages#basics) to add a title, and a description, along with tags for cookbooks.
 Make sure the titles are clear and concise, and don't use emojis.
 The descriptions are used for SEO as well as on the top of the page, so these should also be clear and descriptive.
 1. If your document needs code, create this as snippets in the [`snippets`](/snippets/) folder.
 For how-to guides and explanations, create these for all languages required.
 1. If your document uses images, instead of placing all images in an images folder where they can be hard to find, create a folder for your document and have the images stored in that folder.
+1. Check the [Mintlify documentation](https://mintlify.com/docs/) for guides on using components to structure your page.

 ### Style and formatting best practices